AsinineFatuity/disease-surveillance/README.md

 1. Create a new project instance either using docker helper or the old school way
 2. Ensure you can access the instance using the availed means of method 1
-3. Clone this repo to a location of your choice on your machine
+3. Clone this repo to a location of your choice on your machine **NB: DO NOT INITIALIZE ANOTHER REPOSITORY ON YOUR MACHINE.
+JUST CLONE THIS ONE.**
-4. Upload the forms, brand, settings and tasks to your local instance using `cht-conf` commands
+5. Upload the forms, brand, settings and tasks to your local instance using `cht-conf` commands
 ### To Contribute to this project
 1. Ensure you create a new branch for every new feature you'll work on.
 All branches should by default begin from `master`.
 2. To achieve step one run `git branch` command ensure you're on `master` by checking the green highlighted branch